Document Type : Research Paper

 Abstract

-This qualitative study examines pedagogical practices in Iranian public secondary school EFL settings, in particular the use of textbooks, language in the classroom, teaching strategies, and teacher agency.
-Drawing on twelve classroom observations and semi-structured interviews with twelve English teachers, it investigates the degree of adherence to the government-prescribed Vision textbook series, patterns and reasons for L1 (Persian) and L2 (English) use, methodological approaches used and teacher agency within systemic constraints.
-Findings reveal that there is a high dependence on textbooks and teacher manuals, little adaptation of the material, and heavy reliance on teacher-centered presentation-practice-production (PPP) approaches.
+This qualitative study examined pedagogical practices in Iranian public secondary school English-as-a-foreign-language (EFL) settings, in particular the use of textbooks, language in the classroom, teaching strategies, and teacher agency.
+Drawing on 12 classroom observations and semi-structured interviews with 12 English teachers, it investigated the degree of adherence to the government-prescribed Vision textbook series, patterns and reasons for L1 (Persian) and L2 (English) use, methodological approaches used, and teacher agency within systemic constraints.
+Findings revealed a high dependence on textbooks and teacher manuals, little adaptation of the material, and heavy reliance on teacher-centered presentation-practice-production (PPP) approaches.
 In the classroom, Persian is used 65 percent of the interactions especially to support lower-proficiency learners.
 Institutional factors—centralized curricula, inadequate resources, exam-oriented culture, and teachers' limited language proficiency—curtail professional autonomy.
-Although many teachers are interested in more communicative approaches, structural barriers prevent their adoption.
-The study highlights the need for context-sensitive teacher preparation, textbook revisions and pedagogical flexibility to improve the effectiveness of teaching English as a foreign language (TEFL) in centralized education systems.
+Although many teachers are interested in communicative approaches, structural barriers prevent their adoption.
+The study highlights the need for context-sensitive teacher preparation, textbook revisions, and pedagogical flexibility to improve the effectiveness of teaching English as a foreign language (TEFL) in centralized education systems.

 Keywords